-How Much Money Should You Spend on Professional Development and Career Training?
+How Much Money Should You Spend on Career Training?

-Find out if you are spending enough money on professional development to stay competitive in your chosen career field.
+Find out if you're spending enough money on professional development to stay competitive in your chosen career field.

-Smart freelancers and entrepreneurs always budget time and money for their continuous career development.
+Smart freelancers always budget time and money for continuous career development.

 If you are a freelancer, entrepreneur or small business owner, you have probably heard over and over again that to be successful, you must have a solid business plan.
 While you may have strategically mapped out the growth of your freelancing practice or small business, have you created a plan for your own professional development?